Ahmed-Elazab/FaultDetection/README.md

 # Physics-Informed Ensemble for Legged Robot Fault Diagnosis

-This repository implements the **Physics-Informed Ensemble** method for hierarchical fault detection and classification in quadrupedal robots, as described in our paper.
+This repository provides the official implementation of the paper:

+"Physics-Informed Ensemble Learning for Hierarchical Fault Diagnosis in Quadruped Robots", published in Results in Engineering (2026).

 ## Key Features